 You can complain to the European Ombudsman about misconduct by an EU institution or body.

 You can also contact EU institutions and advisory bodies directly, and are entitled to a reply in any of the EU’s 24 official languages.

-When in a non EU country and in need of help, as an EU citizen you are entitled to consular protection from the embassy or consulate of any other EU country.
-You can expect assistance in situations including death, accident or illness, arrest or detention, violent crime and repatriation.
+If you are in a non-EU country and need help, as an EU citizen you are entitled to consular protection from the embassy or consulate of any other EU country, if your own country does not have an embassy or consulate in the non-EU country.